sdg7onado/Outboxer-Proxima-Postgres2AMPQ-Kafka-Redis/README.md

 ---

 Outboxer Proxima is a robust, production-ready service for implementing the [Transactional Outbox Pattern](https://microservices.io/patterns/data/transactional-outbox.html) in Java.
-It captures changes from a PostgreSQL outbox table using [Debezium Embedded Engine](https://debezium.io/) and reliably publishes events to RabbitMQ or Redis, enabling event-driven microservices architectures.
+It captures changes from a PostgreSQL outbox table using [Debezium Engine](https://debezium.io/) and reliably publishes events to Kafka, RabbitMQ or Redis, enabling event-driven microservices architectures.

 ---